-Essentially established by the Merritt, Wheeler, and Ely families, Oneota Township developed along St. Louis bay at about today’s Forty-Second Avenue West.
+Essentially established by the Merritt, Wheeler, and Ely families, the town of Oneota developed along St. Louis bay at about today’s Forty-Second Avenue West.
 Edmund Ely arrived here first, then soon asked St. Paul’s Henry Wheeler to come north and set up a sawmill near Forty-Fifth Avenue West.
-By 1856, when development opened for Europeans on the northern half of Lake Superior, Oneota Township was ready to incorporate.
+By 1856, when development opened for Europeans on the northern half of Lake Superior, Oneota was ready to incorporate.
 That fall Hepzibah Merritt and five of her seven sons arrived to set up a homestead with her husband Lewis, who was already there with their two oldest boys.
 Among the buildings they constructed was the Merritt Hotel (shown here, date unknown, with much of the Merritt family).
 The Merritts would become famous for gaining and losing a fortune in iron mining.
 The Wheeler family remains prominent in Duluth business, and we have them to thank for the Wheeler Field softball complex, once known as the Wheeler Race Track and Oneota Park.

 Oneota stretched from about Thirty-Ninth to Forty-Seventh Avenues West, from the bay all the way up to Oneota Cemetery, just below today’s Skyline Parkway.
 The first school in what would become Duluth was built here.
 The lower portion near the bay became industrialized over the years, home to blast furnaces and other smokestack industries.
 Oneota became part of the newly incorporated town of West Duluth in 1888, and part of Duluth when West Duluth merged with the Zenith City in 1894.
 By the 1950s, about 1,600 people lived in the area below Grand Avenue, considered “Lower Oneota.”